 Option 1 – Großkröbitz

-Coming from Jena, you take the route to the north of Plinz, which I personally recommend because it’s an actually decent road.
-But you get as far as the village of Großkröbitz.
-From there, it’s a 30 minute walk.
+Coming from Jena, you take the route to the north of Plinz, which I personally recommend because it’s a decent road.
+Drive through the village Großkröbitz and southwards to Plinz.
+There are signs that you cannot drive through, but that’s not true for visitors.

 Option 2 – Altendorf-Altenberga